NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 2. **Downstream analysis**: Look at the resulting bigWig files using usual bioinformatics tools.

 We are going to analyse H3K27m3 data from human ESCs, where we have shown that Naive cells' H3K27m3 landscape looks very different when compared to Primed cells in a quantitative manner.
-This dataset comes from our `recent publication <https://www.nature.com/articles/s41556-022-00916-w>`_ [2]_.
+This dataset comes from our `publication <https://www.nature.com/articles/s41556-022-00916-w>`_ [2]_.

 In order to make this tutorial last a reasonable time, the **primary analysis** part is independent from the second part, as it runs only on a subset of the data you can see in the second part.
 During the **primary analysis**